 Non-Members are welcome for an entrance fee of £5.00 (cash only), which includes tea, coffee, and biscuits.

-A Licensed Bar will be available.
+A Licensed Bar will be available & complimentary tea and coffee.

 Painted in 1923 by Neville Lytton, the Great War Murals in Balcombe's Victory Hall depict a series of life-size scenes on the theme of 'War and Peace.'